Crown Royal 200 at the Glen

 The Crown Royal 200 at the Glen was a Rolex Sports Car Series race held at Watkins Glen International.
 The race was first run in 1984 by the IMSA GT Championship.
 The "New York 500" initially was a second Watkins Glen round running for a shorter 500 km distance compared to the Continental, using both classes of competitors.
 However, in 1986, the race was split into two events, the prototypes retaining the 500 km event, and GT cars given a shorter 300 km race.
 In 1987 prototypes were dropped entirely, and the race served as a 500 km GT event until 1991.
-Grand-Am revived the race in 2001, running the event on the same weekend as the NASCAR Sprint Cup Series series' Heluva Good!
-Sour Cream Dips at The Glen, and using Watkins Glen's short course.
+Grand-Am revived the race in 2001, running the event on the same weekend as the NASCAR Sprint Cup series' Finger Lakes 355 at The Glen, and using Watkins Glen's short course.